redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ## Why Would a Technical Writer Want to Know the Command Line?

 The biggest reason for a technical writer to learn the command line is that it's central to [docs as code](https://www.writethedocs.org/guide/docs-as-code/), an approach to technical writing that has ballooned in popularity since the early 2010s.
 Docs as code involves a combination of a markup language, a static site generator, version control, and web deployment.
-In some cases, knowing the command helps work with these tools.
+In some cases, knowing the command line helps work with these tools.
 In other cases, you cannot use these tools without the command line.

 Another reason to learn the command line is that it can help you do your job more efficiently.
 After you've grown accustomed to the command line, you'll find you can do tasks like creating new files and moving files more quickly with the command line.
 Learning the command line also provides you most of the skills needed to learn "shell scripting," which is a way of saving CLI commands so you can run them again.
 With shell scripting, you can automate boring tasks.